Zhao-Lab-UW-DHO/AdaptFM/docs/Standard/Fine-tuning-models.md

    - SAM-Med-3D - launch_training
 1. Adjust parameters as needed including the choice of checkpoint.
 See [AdaptFM's README](../../README.md) to get the checkpoint for using SSVT.
 1. "Select dataset folder" --> choose the folder you saved files to while making [annotations](Annotations.md)
-2. If you made annotations outside of AdaptFM:
+   a.
+If you made annotations outside of AdaptFM ensure:
-3. Place all images in one folder
+      - All images (original and annotations) are placed together in one folder
-4.
+      - All images are in .tiff format
+      - Annotations filenames end with '_seg.tiff'
 1. When you hit "Run" you will be prompted to select an output directory for your results, and a GPU to use.

 ![Training Demo](../../asset/training-gif.gif)